 The beaches are all man-made but they are very child safe as the sea is always calm due to the shape of the bay and man-made reefs which protect the beaches.

 There are things for families to do besides the beaches and swimming pools.
-From the harbour you can take a catamaran trip or go on the glass bottomed submarine.
+From the harbour, you can take a catamaran trip or go on the glass-bottomed submarine.
 Children can use the inflatable activity centre in the harbour – they will need to be able to swim though.

-There are performing sea lions in the harbour area too but, for me, anything that forces intelligent creatures to perform stupid tricks to entertain tourists should not be allowed.
+There are performing sea lions in the harbour area too but, for me, anything that forces intelligent creatures to perform tricks to entertain stupid tourists should not be allowed.

 If choosing to go self-catering, there are plenty of restaurants around that cater for children and also a selection of supermarkets.
 The only McDonald’s on the island is in Caleta.